 - Look for offshoots on your plant

 - Use a pruning shear, knife, or scissors that are disinfected beforehand.
-Disinfect using rubbing alcohol and by holding under a flame for a couple of seconds
+Disinfect using rubbing alcohol and holding under a flame for a few seconds.

-- Cut the offshoot section and ensure that there are roots present on the cutting in the best case
+- Cut the offshoot section and ensure that roots are present on the cutting in the best case.

 - Put cinnamon on the wounds of the offshoot and the main plant